A Matter of Life and Tech

 With this in mind, Halamka and the team are committed to rebuilding Kumari's life by restoring her savings.
 She'll soon complete her treatment and will be able to return to her normal life and resume working.
 And thanks to the numerous contributors to the GoFundMe page Halamka set up for her, she will also be able to build something she has long dreamed of: a home.
 "My hope is to dedicate the next 30 years of my life to purposeful causes that make a difference," says Halamka.
 "I am focused on India and China, which comprise more than one third of the humans on this planet.
 I truly believe that technology is the key to saving lives there and around the world."

-If these two powerful technologies—telemedicine and machine learning—had been available to Pooja sooner, she would not have spent her life's savings on health care.
+If these two powerful technologies—telehealth and machine learning—had been available to Pooja sooner, she would not have spent her life's savings on health care.

 John Halamka, M.D.